mataspigaga/blog-template-project/pages/posts/100days.md

   1. It was more difficult today than other days to dive into work, I just kept finding myself distracted.
 Just posting about the struggle and continuing the 100days challenge is a small win, though.
   2. I feel like I might be in tutorial hell trying to figure out this portfolio project, but how do you not get lost in tutorials even when building a project?
 I feel like I keep pulling threads and then I get lost in the info it leads me to.
   3. Again, design for the portfolio is really nagging at me, not sure where I want to go with it.
 Maybe that shouldn't be a huge worry though and I should move on the ecom store.
 I want to build something for the upcoming iPhone release so I can try selling some cases.

+## Day [13/100]

+- September 20th, 2021
+- Time spent: 2.5 hours
+- Main project: Local Storage Challenge / Gatsby Portfolio Project
+- **Takeaways:**
+  1. I created and added an SVG to the site on my own, adding it to the header using flexbox.
+This was not nearly as difficult as I thought it might be.
+  2. During the local storage JS challenge, I saw just how much work it takes to create something as simple as a dynamic list using Vanilla JS, I'm glad I'm focusing on using a framework so that things like this aren't unnecessarily time consuming.
+  3. It's easy to get lost searching how to do something very specific on a build, but I'm improving my prioritization and instead read up on topics that were more useful to exactly what I was trying to do.
+For example, Flexbox and CSS Grid.
+- **Challenges:**
+  1. I either don't have a fundamental understanding of how CSS works or I'm just not used to how slow of a process it is to get things right.
+It definitely gets frustrating at times.
+  2. It seemed too daunting of a task to figure out the "clear all", "check all", and "uncheck all" functionality, so I decided to instead work on the portfolio project.
+I'm not sure if I would've gotten a lot out of figuring that out, but I think my insight is slowly getting better and I felt my time was better used on this project.
+  3. I tried to implement the first JS challenge, the drum kit, into one of the pages on the portfolio.
+I did get the page rendered and added the basic HTML/CSS, but I couldn't really picture how to move forward with the actual functionality of the keyboard not using eventListeners.